jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 The written text is divorced from its author.

+{:#writing-establishes-what}
-> "Writing establishes a 'context-free' language or 'autonomous' discourse." <span class="citation" data-reading="MKVLEEA6=>p.
+> "Writing establishes what has been called 'context-free' language or 'autonomous' discourse." <span class="citation" data-reading="MKVLEEA6=>p.
 78" data-annotation="https://hyp.is/DTegJLiPEe6ElHuvq_UnIw/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ong_2002_Writing_Restructures_Consciousness,_chapter_4.pdf"/>

 <!-- is this "hotter" or "colder" according to McLuhan's categories?
 I would guess "cooler":
 since removed from the context, writing asks for more participation on the part of the receiver.-->